Canada

 I started with the Seafood Chowder, a mix of local seafood in a creamy base with potatoes and leeks.
 Then moved on to the Seafood Bubbly Bake, a combination of shrimp, salmon, scallops and haddock in a cream sauce and topped with a panko crust.

-Don’t hesitate to order the PEI mussels, known world-wide.
-The local mussels are a must for every visitor and farmed along the rivers on PEI.
+Don’t hesitate to order the PEI mussels, which are known worldwide.
+The local mussels are a must for every visitor and are farmed along the rivers on PEI.
 I recommend ordering the Raspberry Cream Cheese Pie for dessert.

-Located at 2841 New Glasgow Rd in New Glasgow.
-It’s open seasonally from May through October.
-Serving breakfast, lunch, afternoon tea and dinner, and I found family-friendly dishes and a kids menu.
+Located at 2841 New Glasgow Rd in New Glasgow, it’s open daily from May through October from 8:30 a.m. to 8 p.m.
+It serves breakfast, lunch, afternoon tea and dinner, and I found family-friendly dishes and a kids’ menu.

 Sample a piece of pie.
 Anne of Green Gables House with kids.